 The Problem and Solution: Sourcing Geospatial Data to support analysis

 GRASP wanted use the Tom Tom Enterprise GIS Data Product within GRASP map products, web-based applications, and analysis projects to support public health objectives in the areas of environmental exposure analysis, chronic and infectious disease surveillance, tracking, and reporting, and emergency preparedness & response.
-Xentity has a excellent partnership with TomTom and was able to provide the GIS data product requirements as well as packaged data preparation support services to significantly enhance GRASP’s ability to develop final products such as maps, analytic reports, and indices on a variety of public health topics.
+Xentity has a excellent partnership with TomTom and was able to provide the GIS data product requirements.
+We also provided packaged data preparation support services to significantly enhance GRASP’s ability to develop final products.
+This also included maps, analytic reports, and indices on a variety of public health topics.

 The Outcomes: Ongoing Support, and data integrated

 CDC has continued to integrate this solution for multiple years and continues to seek Xentity support to execute this service.

 Xentity continued to provide CDC GRASP TomTom Data Geospatial Products, Support and Data Transformation Professional Services to support CDC ATSDR’s Geospatial Research, Analysis, & Services Program (GRASP)